actions/runner/docs/adrs/0263-proxy-support.md

 Otherwise action authors and workflow users need to adjust to differences between the runner proxy convention, and tools used by their actions and scripts.

 Example:
-  Customer set `http_proxy=http://127.0.0.1:8888` and configure the runner against `https://github.com/owner/repo`, with the `https_proxy` -> `http_proxy` fallback, the runner will connect to server without any problem.
-However, if user runs `git push` to `https://github.com/owner/repo`, `git` won't use the proxy since it require `https_proxy` to be set for any https traffic.
+  Customer set `http_proxy=http://127.0.0.1:8888` and configure the runner against `https://github.com/owner/repo`, with the `https_proxy` -> `http_proxy` fallback, the runner will connect to the server without any problem.
+However, if a user runs `git push` to `https://github.com/owner/repo`, `git` won't use the proxy since it requires `https_proxy` to be set for any https traffic.

-> `golang`, `node.js` and other dev tools from the linux community use `http_proxy` for both http and https traffic base on my research.
+> `golang`, `node.js` and other dev tools from the linux community use `http_proxy` for both http and https traffic based on my research.

 A majority of our users are using Linux where these variables are commonly required to be set by various programs.
 By reading these values, we simplify the process for self hosted runners to set up proxy, and expose it in a way users are already familiar with.